-NAIDOC Week is an important part of Australia’s social, cultural and educational calendars.
-Held in July every year, NAIDOC Week celebrates the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-A wide range of activities and events are held all across the nation, in schools, workplaces and communities.
+NAIDOC Week celebrates the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
+A wide range of activities and events are held across the nation, in schools, workplaces and communities.
 The theme of NAIDOC Week changes each year, bringing focus and awareness to different aspects of Indigenous Australian experiences.
 In addition to your school’s celebrations, here are some great NAIDOC Week classroom activities you can do with your students.

-Show your class the winning 2018 National NAIDOC Poster “tarmunggie Woman”, designed by Cheryl Moggs, a Bigambul woman from Goondiwindi.
+Show your class the winning 2020 National NAIDOC Poster “Shape of Land”, designed by Tyrown Waigana, a proud Noongar and Saibai Islander.

 This amazing artwork captures so many important ideas, thoughts and feelings through its intricate design and symbolism.
-Read about Cheryl’s inspiration on the NAIDOC Week’s About the Artwork: ‘tarmunggie Woman webpage.
+Read about the inspiration for this poster on the NAIDOC Week’s Poster Winner webpage.

 Exploring NAIDOC Week Theme Poster Design Activity

-Within our free NAIDOC Week Teaching Resource Pack, is an ‘Exploring the NAIDOC Week Theme’ activity.
-This printable teaching resource works beautifully as a means to consolidate student understanding of the 2018 NAIDOC Week theme after exploring the winning 2018 NAIDOC Week poster design.
+This printable teaching resource works beautifully as a means to consolidate student understanding of the 2020 NAIDOC Week theme after exploring the winning 2020 NAIDOC Week poster design.

-(2) Learn About Inspirational Aboriginal and Torres Strait Islander Women
+(2) Learn About Inspirational Aboriginal and Torres Strait Islander Peoples

-Expose your students to the stories of inspirational Aboriginal and Torres Strait Islander women.
+Expose your students to the stories of inspirational Aboriginal and Torres Strait Islander peoples.

 NAIDOC Week Award Winners

-The depth and breadth of categories, and the profiles of past winners, provide a great springboard for students to learn more about Aboriginal and Torres Strait Islander peoples who have made a significant contribution to improve the lives of Indigenous people in their communities and beyond, to promote Indigenous issues in the wider community, or have shown in their chosen field.
+Each year the National NAIDOC Committee holds an Awards ceremony to recognise the achievements of Aboriginal and Torres Strait Isalander peoples.
+This ceremony has been cancelled this year, but you can check out the profiles of past winners with your students.
+This provides a great springboard for students to learn more about Aboriginal and Torres Strait Islander peoples who have made a significant contribution to improve the lives of Indigenous people in their communities and beyond, to promote Indigenous issues in the wider community, or have shown in their chosen field.